bitnami/charts/bitnami/milvus/README.md

 ## Upgrading

+### To 10.1.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 10.0.0

 This major updates the Kafka subchart to its newest major, 31.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-3100).